Tips for the Hard of Hearing

 Electrical Safety.
 Electric blankets should conform to the appropriate standards and have overheating protection.
 Do not wash blankets repeatedly as this can damage their electrical circuitry.
 If an appliance begins to smell suspicious or emit smoke, unplug it immediately and have it repaired or replaced.
 Replace all frayed or broken electrical cords.
 Never use an appliance with exposed wires.
 Never overload extension cords and keep them out of traffic areas.
 Use only tested and UL-listed electrical appliances.

 Smoking.
 Never smoke in bed.
 Make sure that you are alert when you smoke.
 If a gas stove or oxygen source is nearby, do not smoke.
 Place signs stating that oxygen is in use and warning visitors to refrain from smoking.
 Do not smoke while under the influence of alcohol or if you are taking prescription drugs that can cause drowsiness or confusion.
-Never leave smoking materials unattended and collect them in large, deep ashtrays.
+Never leave smoking materials unattended.
+Provide smokers with large, deep ashtrays.
 Check around furniture, especially upholstered furniture, for any discarded or smoldering smoking materials.
 Soak the ashes in the ashtray before discarding them.

 Space Heaters.
 Give space heaters space.
 Keep heaters at least 3 feet from any combustible material, including people.
 Follow the manufacturer's directions regarding operation, fueling, and maintenance of your space heater.
 Do not use heaters or other heating devices to dry clothing.

 Heating.
 Have your heating systems and chimneys checked and cleaned annually by a professional.
 Never store fuel for heating equipment in the home.
 Keep fuel in a proper container outside or in a detached storage area or shed.

 Let us know if anything is wrong with this page.
 However, please don't include any personal or financial information.